Technical Requirements for Digitized Page Images Submitted to HathiTrust

 For information on how to evaluate the degree to which already digitized content meets our requirements, please see our Guidelines for Digital Object Deposit.

 The following requirements are intended to support the creation of high quality image files for deposit with HathiTrust.
 Because HathiTrust serves both as a preservation repository and as an access node for digitized content, the images in our repository must match a set of technical characteristics in order to ensure format integrity and support services offered through the HathiTrust Digital Library.
 Items digitized to these standards meet established community best practices for both preservation and access.
-For more information on the HathiTrust commitment to long-term preservation of the materials in its care, please see our Digital Preservation Policy.
+For more information on the HathiTrust commitment to long-term preservation of the materials in its care, please see our Preservation Philosophy.

 Please contact HathiTrust at support@hathitrust.org with any questions.